respawn-app/FlowMVI/docs/quickstart.md

 Some interesting properties of the store:

 * Store can be launched, stopped, and relaunched again as many times as you want.
-Use close(), or cancel the job to stop the store.
+  Use `close()`, or cancel the job to stop the store.
-* Store's subscribers will wait until the store is launched when they subscribe to the store.
+* Store's subscribers will **not** wait until the store is launched when they subscribe to the store.
+  Such subscribers will not receive state updates or actions.
 Don't forget to launch the store.
 * Stores are created eagerly usually, but the store *can* be lazy.
 There is `lazyStore()` for that.

 ## Step 5: Install plugins